Methamphetamine Defense Lawyer in Philadelphia, PA

 When going up against meth charges, it is critical for defendants to understand the differences between a possession of meth charge and the more serious charge of possession with intent to distribute meth.
 Although a conviction of possession of methamphetamine in Pennsylvania may result in substantial jail time, fines, and a lengthy probation period, it is still a misdemeanor.

 Possession with the intent to distribute meth, on the other hand, is a felony in the state of Pennsylvania.
-As such, a conviction can result in significant fines and prison sentences, the length or amount of which are dependent on the amount of meth seized and various circumstances surrounding the case.
+As such, a conviction can result in significant fines and prison sentences, the length or amount of which depend on the amount of meth seized and various circumstances surrounding the case.

 Our experienced Philadelphia criminal defense attorneys have unsurpassed experience representing clients facing serious meth charges throughout Pennsylvania.
 As our track record clearly shows, we have the experience and expertise to excel in this demanding and complex area of law.